 Yahoo Fantasy Sports

 Yahoo Fantasy Sports is probably the best fantasy sports platform for hockey fans.
 It has a decent set of features.
 You can create leagues, perform drafts, manage your roster, browser and pick up free agents, and more.
 It also includes a messaging service.
 That way you can trash talk with the other GMs.
 It even has GIF support.
-The app is a bit buggy and probably always will be.
-Make sure to double check your rosters from a computer on occasion to make sure the app is actually setting them properly.
+The app is a bit buggy and probably always will be despite getting improvements every year.
+Be sure to occasionally double check your rosters on a computer just to make sure everything went as planned.

 Price: Free / $12.99 per month